anadeolis/World-Cup-2026-Prediction-Model/README.md

 ### Key Data Decisions

 **Why keep all historical data instead of just the last 20 years?**
 An early concern was that data from decades ago would distort the model since squads change completely over time.
-The solution was to keep all available history but apply **recency weights** — recent games count more than old ones.
+The solution was to keep all available history but apply **recency weights** (recent games count more than old ones).
 Cutting data at 2000 would discard usable information that could instead be kept at a lower weight.

 **Recency weights:**
 - Last 3 years: 3.0x